Do you wonder what a straight truck is?

 A truck is generally one-half the size and capacity of a tractor-trailer.
 Straight trucks are single cab and body vehicles (as opposed to a tractor-trailer on which the cab can be separated from the trailer).

 The difference between a straight truck and other types of trucks

 Examples of different types of straight trucks are delivery trucks, city buses, box trucks, cargo van trucks, dump trucks, etc.

 You can find some of their comparison description below.

 1. Straight truck VS tractor-trailer

-A straight truck cannot hook and unhook the cargo area because it is attached to the same frame as the driver cabin.
+A straight truck cannot hook or unhook its cargo area because it is attached to the vehicle's frame.

 2. Is a straight truck a box truck?

 Often, the phrase “straight truck” is used to mean an actual box truck.